STMicroelectronics/x-cube-n6-ai-multi-pose-estimation/README.md

 Three binaries must be programmed into the board's external flash using the following procedure:

-  1. Switch the BOOT1 switch to the right position.
+  1. Set both switches to the right side.
   2. Program `Binary/ai_fsbl.hex` (To be done once) (First stage boot loader).
   3. Program `Binary/network_data.hex` (parameters of the networks; To be changed only when the network is changed).
   4. Program `Binary/x-cube-n6-ai-multi-pose-estimation.hex` (firmware application).
-  5. Switch the BOOT1 switch to the left position.
+  5. Set both switches to the left side.
-  6. Perform a power down/up sequence.
+  6. Power cycle the board.

 ### How to Program Hex Files Using STM32CubeProgrammer UI